luizabrs/luizabrs.github.io/_pages/about.md

 **<span style="color:#C61AAE;">My goals</span>**

-I am eager to be a role model for young female scientists from Latin America, especially from Brazil.
+I wish to be a role model for young female scientists from Latin America, especially from Brazil.
 I want to inspire, guide, and help them overcome educational challenges.

 I am aware that by sharing my experiences, participating in conferences, and advocating for equitable opportunities, I will be able to amplify the voices of female scientists in LATAM region, fostering diversity, inclusion, and empowerment in the global scientific community.